smo0ths/UE4CommOpti/README.md

 Global=all off ;

 [TextureStreaming]
-PoolSizeVRAMPercentage=50 ; use 40 for PS
+PoolSizeVRAMPercentage=50 ; use 40 for PostScriptum

 [SystemSettings]
 r.VSync=0 ;